Sign up to our General and Policy newsletters to keep up to date with all our latest developments.

-Tees Valley aims to be a global leader in clean energy, low carbon and hydrogen.
-The area will achieve a net zero carbon industrial cluster by 2040, providing good jobs with long term prospects that local people can access
+The Tees Valley will be a global leader in clean energy, low carbon and hydrogen.
+The area will achieve a net zero carbon industrial cluster by 2040, providing good jobs with long-term prospects that local people can access.

 Research and innovation will enable us to: